Swarovski EL Swarovision 42-mm Binoculars

 at first, but we found that you soon stop noticing it.
 Two other things jumped out

-at us when we first took the new ELs into the field: contrast and depth of field.
+at us when we first took the ELs into the field: contrast and depth of field.

-The image through the new ELs has amazing pop – it is startlingly detail-rich.
+The image through the EL Swarovisions has amazing pop – it is startlingly detail-rich.
 The

 depth of field is simply huge.
 We looked at a tree full of White-crowned Sparrows.